 Item response theory

-Item response theory (IRT) is a mathematical model to measure the probability of a person giving the correct answer to question-based on traits of questions such as questions required skill level, question decimation factor (how well that question can measure the person’s ability compared to other questions) and persons characteristics such as persons skill level.( F. M. Lord, M. R. Novick, and Allan Birnbaum.
-1968.Statistical Theories of Mental Test Scores.Addison-Wesley)
+Item response theory (IRT) is a mathematical model to measure the probability of a person giving the correct answer to question-based on traits of questions such as questions required skill level, question decimation factor (how well that question can measure the person’s ability compared to other questions) and persons characteristics such as person skill level ( F. M. Lord, M. R. Novick, and Allan Birnbaum.
+1968.Statistical Theories of Mental Test Scores.Addison-Wesley).

 IRT formular